emgarten/Sleet/doc/client-settings.md

 ## Azure specific properties

+By default, the sleet will use the credentials types specified by [DefaultAzureCredential](https://docs.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet).
+If you need to use a service principal credential type, set the `AZURE_TENANT_ID`, `AZURE_CLIENT_ID`, and `AZURE_CLIENT_CERTIFICATE_PATH` environment variables for the [EnvironmentalCredential](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.environmentcredential?view=azure-dotnet).
+More options can be found in the [Azure.Identity README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/identity/Azure.Identity/README.md#environment-variables).

 | Property | Description |
 | --- | ------ |
 | container | Name of an existing container in the storage account. *[Required]*                                                                           |